HaloCelsius/HaloCelsius.github.io/README.md

-# Private Server Sprite Hex Picker Made in Class!
+# Sprite Hex Picker Made in Class!

 This tool is designed to assist rotmg private server developers in finding the hexadecimal coordinates of sprites within a sprite sheet.